 No air quality concerns detected after Texas barge collision

-BAYPORT, Texas (AP) — Officials say air monitoring hasn’t raised health concerns as the cleanup continues following a collision at a busy commercial waterway near Houston involving four vessels that caused a toxic gasoline product to leak into the water.
+BAYPORT, Texas (AP) — Officials say air monitoring hasn’t raised health concerns as cleanup efforts continue following a collision at a busy commercial waterway near Houston involving four vessels that caused a toxic gasoline product to leak into the water.

-Residents around the accident site have reported a gasoline smell.
-Officials say the spilled product can be hazardous.
+Residents in cities near the accident site have reported a strong gasoline smell.
+Officials say the spilled product is toxic to touch, inhale or ingest.

-Friday’s accident near Bayport, Texas, between a tanker that punctured storage tanks on a tugboat pushing two barges along the Houston Ship Channel released 9,000 barrels of a gasoline blend stock.
+Friday’s accident near Bayport, Texas, between a tanker that punctured storage tanks on a tugboat that was pushing two barges along the Houston Ship Channel released about 9,000 barrels of a gasoline blend stock.

 The ship channel remains partially closed.

 The cause of the collision is being investigated.